Knowledge, Justification, and Adequate Reasons: Infallibilism and the Problem of Mixed Reasons

 Perhaps the most difficult challenge to the claim that \eqref{eq:knowledge} is correct even in the case of mixed reasons comes when the quantity of inadequate reasons vastly exceeds the quantity of adequate reasons.
 For example, suppose our agent has an adequate reason $s$ (based on an assertion in some recent official document) that one of the 20 members of the faculty of department $D$ is a logician; further, suppose she has inadequate reasons $r_1,\dots,r_{19}$ (based on a mistaken understanding of which specialties imply competence in logic) that the first 19 names listed on the department $D$ faculty roster are logicians.
 We might be hard-pressed to say that our agent knows that department $D$ has a logician on staff.

 Perhaps this suggests that the agent in a case of mixed reasons can only be said to know the proposition if she also knows that her reasons are adequate.
-We resist this move, postponing further discussion on this point until the conclusion.
+We resist this move, basically because we accept that an agent may have an adequate reason without necessarily knowing that that reason is adequate (more on this below in the conclusion).
 Therefore, if we assume for the sake of argument that our agent values all reasons equally, then a tiny island of adequacy within an ocean of inadequacy is sufficient for the defender of mixed-reason knowledge.
-This might require granting that the agent's reasons are in some sense confused or that an agent who has only adequate reasons (and hence satisfies $\JTB{+}\NFL$) seems to ``know better'' than the agent with mixed reasons.
+This grants that the agent's reasons are in some sense confused or that an agent who has only adequate reasons (and hence satisfies $\JTB{+}\NIL$) seems to ``know better'' than the agent with mixed reasons.
 But if one agent ``knows better,'' it does not follow that the other does not know at all.
-Intuitions here may differ, so we prefer to leave a more detailed exploration of this problem for further work.